FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 ## Performance impacts

-FusionAuth handles password breach checks in realtime.
+FusionAuth handles password breach checks in real time.
 Any way you slice it, this check is additional work whenever someone registers or, if the login check is configured, signs in.
 How does that impact performance?

 Here are some benchmarks I created using apache bench.
 I created 10 users with common poor passwords.
 Over three runs, with 10,000 requests and 100 threads, I made a login request for one of the random users against a local FusionAuth instance.
 Here are the 50th and 95 percentile durations with breached password detection disabled and enabled.